The group of study fields: Health Sciences

 Module Credits Module Credits

-Fundamentals of Nursing and First Aid 3
+Health Education and First Aid 3 Surgical Physiotherapy 6

-Therapeutic and Geriatric Physiotherapy 6
+Neurological Disorders and Physiotherapy 6

 3rd year